techidaily/site-audio-shaping/source/_posts/simplifying-vocal-alterations-the-audacity-technique.md

 ### 5\.
 Online Tone Generator

 Besides primarily being a noise generating platform, Online Tone Generator also offers a tool you can use to modulate voices.
 However, you can’t record audio with this tool, and you must use another online platform or DAW to create an audio file you would like to modulate with this platform.
-Furthermore, the Pitch Shifter tool only lets you [change the pitch of an audio](https://tools.techidaily.com/wondershare/filmora/download/)file by using the Pitch Shift slider or inserting a new value into the box next to the Semitones option.
+Furthermore, the Pitch Shifter tool only lets you [change the pitch of an audio](https://tools.techidaily.com/wondershare/filmora/download/) file by using the Pitch Shift slider or inserting a new value into the box next to the Semitones option.

 ![Best Free Online Voice Changer: Online Tone Generator](https://images.wondershare.com/filmora/article-images/change-voice-with-online-tone-generator.jpg)